Bhopal disaster: Ongoing contamination

 Chemicals abandoned at the plant continue to leak and pollute the groundwater.
 Whether the chemicals pose a health hazard is disputed.
 Contamination at the site and surrounding area was not caused by the gas leakage.
 The area around the plant was used as a dumping ground for hazardous chemicals and by 1982 water wells in the vicinity of the UCIL factory had to be abandoned.
 UCC states that "after the incident, UCIL began clean-up work at the site under the direction of Indian central and state government authorities".
 The work was continued from 1994 by Eveready Industries India, Limited (EIIL) who was UCIL's successor.
 In 1998, the Madhya Pradesh State Government, which owned and had been leasing the property to EIIL, cancelled the lease, took over the facility and assumed all accountability for the site, including the completion of any remediation.

 UCC's laboratory tests in 1989 revealed that soil and water samples collected from near the factory were toxic to fish.
 Twenty-one areas inside the plant were reported to be highly polluted.
 In 1991 the municipal authorities declared that water from over 100 wells was hazardous for health if used for drinking.
 In 1994 it was reported that 21% of the factory premises were seriously contaminated with chemicals.
 Beginning in 1999, studies made by Greenpeace and others from soil, groundwater, well water and vegetables from the residential areas around UCIL and from the UCIL factory area show contamination with a range of toxic heavy metals and chemical compounds.
-Substances found, according to the reports, are naphthol, naphthalene, Sevin, tarry residues, alpha naphthol, mercury, organochlorines, chromium, copper, nickel, lead, hexachlorethane, hexachlorobutadiene, pesticide HCH (BHC), volatile organic compounds and halo-organics.
+Substances found, according to the reports, are 1-Naphthol, naphthalene, Sevin, tarry residues, organochlorines, mercury, chromium, copper, nickel, lead, hexachlorethane, hexachlorobutadiene, pesticide HCH, volatile organic compounds and halo-organics.
 Many of these contaminants were also found in breast milk of women living near the area.